-Stark State College offers two approaches to training as a massage therapist.
-The certificate program enables students to complete the 41 credit hour coursework in four semesters.
-The associate of technical studies degree or associate of applied science degree in massage therapy can be completed in five semesters and includes courses that prepare students for success in their profession.
+Stark State College offers an associate of applied science degree in massage therapy that can be completed in five semesters and includes courses that prepare students for success in their profession.
 Upon successful completion, students are issued a certificate which allows them to apply for licensure with the State Medical Board of Ohio after receiving a passing score on the Federation of State Massage Therapy Boards (FSMTB) Exam, Massage and Bodywork Licensing Exam (MBLEx).

 Massage Therapists in Ohio are required to be licensed.
 The State of Ohio Medical Board approves the curriculum at Stark State and is the licensing agent for massage therapy.
 Therapists are licensed as limited medical practitioners and are able to work in private practice as well as hospitals, clinics, spas, doctor and chiropractor offices and in many other venues.